pieces-app/pieces-os-client-sdk-for-python/README.md

 </details>

 <details>
-<summary>Get your Assets Snapshot</summary>
+<summary>Get Your Assets</summary>

 When working with your app implementation you will often need to call the entire asset snapshot in order to get the correct snippet from your storage in Pieces OS.
 You can use this asset snapshot by passing the asset's ID and a boolean value indicating whether or not to return transferable data.
 The response from the API is then printed to the console.

 ```python
 # Enter a context with an instance of the API client
 with pieces_os_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class